NY Workers Comp: 5 Things to Know (video)

 b.
 Loss Sensitive Rating Plans – there are three predominate rating plans under loss-sensitive rating plans: Dividend Plans, Large Deductible Plans, and Retro Rated Plans.

 Most firms are familiar with Guaranteed Cost insurance.
 This is how all small and medium-sized businesses are insured for workers compensation.
-Usually, the minimum threshold for a loss sensitive plan other than dividend plans will be $100,000.
-Below this threshold, most firms will use guaranteed cost to satisfy their statutory requirement for workers compensation in New York.
+Usually, the minimum threshold for a loss-sensitive plan other than dividend plans is $100,000.
+Below this threshold, most firms will use guaranteed cost to satisfy their statutory requirement for NY workers comp.

 Loss Sensitive rating plans use a client’s actual loss experience as part of their rating formula.
-For the moment, we’ll only talk about large deductible plans since these are the most popular form of loss-sensitive insurance and easiest to explain.
+For now, we’ll only talk about large deductible plans since these are the most popular form of loss-sensitive insurance and easiest to explain.

-Under a Large Deductible Workers Compensation plan, an insured agrees to pay for each claim it has up to the deductible limit, which in most cases can be $100,000, $250,000 and in very large accounts even higher.
+Under a Large Deductible Worker’s Compensation plan, an insured agrees to pay for each claim up to the deductible limit, which in most cases can be $100,000, $250,000, and in very large accounts, even higher.
 The typical guaranteed cost premium threshold to consider a large deductible plan, in my opinion, is $400,000, below that level it might not make sense.

 In exchange for assuming the risk of paying for most claims out of pocket, your entry premium is significantly less than what you would be paying for guaranteed cost (GC) insurance.
 A rough general rule of thumb is that your entry premium is around 55% of your GC premium.
 The insurance company you engage for a large deductible plan will act as your third-party administrator to pay or adjudicate all the claims, and the price for doing so is negotiated into the contract you will have with them.

-Even though you are paying a greatly reduced premium, there are financial obligations which must be understood prior to jumping into a large deductible program.
+Even though you are paying a significantly reduced premium, there are financial obligations that must be understood before jumping into a large deductible program.
 The first is that the insurer will calculate something called a loss pick, and this is the insurer’s best estimate/prediction of what your claims will look like during the policy year.
 The insurer will require that you post an irrevocable letter of credit (ILOC) for that amount or high as a guarantee that you will pay the claims as they occur.
-In essence, the insurer needs collateral assurance to back up your claims-paying ability.
-In addition to the ILOC, you will need to maintain a margin account which the insurer will determine (typically $10,000) for them to draft claim payments from.
+Essentially, the insurer needs collateral assurance to back up your claims-paying ability.
+In addition to the ILOC, you will need to maintain a margin account which the insurer will determine (typically $10,000) for them to draft claim payments.

-As claims occur, the insurer will pay the statutory required amounts to reimburse lost wages and medical bills from the margin account and then ask you to replenish the account.
-If the margin account is insufficient the insurer may have authority to draft from your checking account to satisfy required claim payments.
-As the policy comes to a close the insurer will report to you how much has been paid, which claims are closed, and which ones remain open and this is where it gets sticky.
+As claims occur, the insurer will pay the statutorily required amounts to reimburse lost wages and medical bills from the margin account and then ask you to replenish the account.
+If the margin account is insufficient, the insurer may be able to draft from your checking account to satisfy the required claim payments.
+As the policy comes to a close, the insurer will report to you how much has been paid, which claims are closed, and which ones remain open, and this is where it gets sticky.
 Those open claims present a future liability to you and the insurer.
-To secure those open claims the insurer will demand that some or all of your ILOC remain open, probably not a problem until the renewal terms come around which will require a refreshed ILOC for the next year’s claim obligations.
+To secure those open claims, the insurer will demand that some or all of your ILOC remain open.
+This is probably not a problem until the renewal terms come around, which will require a refreshed ILOC for next year’s claim obligations.

-One bit of advice for any firm considering a loss sensitive rating plan.
-Before jumping into it, we recommend hiring your own independent actuary to review your options and give you an unbiased opinion of what the ultimate costs will be.
-While an actuary’s report is no guarantee of your actual results, it can serve as a highly qualified opinion that’s better than a “gut-feeling” when making this leap.
+Here is some advice for any firm considering a loss-sensitive rating plan.
+Before jumping into it, we recommend hiring your own independent actuary to review your options and give you an unbiased opinion of the ultimate costs.
+While an actuary’s report does not guarantee your actual results, it can be a highly qualified opinion that’s better than a “gut feeling” when making this leap.

 #2 – Claims have a dramatic impact on your costs